Should you keep chickens and raccoons in your area, you have every reason to worry about them. So, do raccoons eat chickens?

 Although raccoons are nocturnal creatures, they are like other chicken predators that like to hunt and eat at dusk and dawn.

-However, this is not the only time that you will have to worry about them, but the time when they are more likely to attack.
+However, this is not the only time you will have to worry about them, but when they are more likely to attack.

 In some occurrences, starving, sick, and young raccoons may conduct attacks out of this window.